joostkremers/ebib/docs/ebib-manual.md

 get started with it.
 At times, reference will be made to later sections, where more specific functions are described.

-Ebib has a menu through which most functions can be accessed.
+Ebib has a menu through which all of its functionality can be accessed.
-(Especially some of the lesser used functions can only be accessed through the menu, unless you assign key shortcuts to them, of course.)
+Most functions are also bound to keys, but especially some of the lesser used ones can (by default) only be accessed through the menu, though you can always assign them to keys, if you prefer.

 You can start Ebib with the command `M-x ebib`.
 Entering this command hides all the windows in the current Emacs frame and replaces them with